 Sharing a page which is part of a test but has a different content version to that expected, or where content has been removed, can cause confusion and induce a loss in traction.

 Align content with conversion rate optimisation on your website.
-Test, learn, iterate and improve the platform to bring more buyers to you and to get them to take action towards a sale.
+Test, learn, iterate, and improve the platform to bring new visitors to you and to get them to take action towards a sale.